summer farm campOutdoor Play & Imagination

 This week will also feature lots of fun farm themed arts & crafts, games, stories, and of course outdoor play.
 Plus we'll also be busy in the garden learning, in a hands-on kid-friendly way, how things grow and where our food comes from.

-On Friday June 16th we'll take a pioneer walk to the nearby prairie reserve to have an old fashioned picnic on the grass.
+On Friday June 7 th we'll take a pioneer walk to the nearby prairie reserve to have an old fashioned picnic on the grass.
 Campers can take turns pulling the wagon full of goodies and get pony rides in our mini covered wagon pulled by mini pony Cookie.
 We will provide equipment for sack races, ball play and frisbee play and a docent guided exploration of the adjoining wild spaces.
 Y'all come play!

 Pony ride to the meadow!